HeptaDecane/az-204/questions.md

 The company supports thousands of store locations globally.
 Store locations send data every hour to an Azure Blob storage account to support inventory, purchasing and delivery services.
 Each record includes a location identier and sales transaction information.**

 **<u>Inventory services:</u>
-The company has contracted a third-party to develop an API for inventory processing that requires access to a specic blob within the retail store storage account for three months to include read-only access to the data.**
+The company has contracted a third-party to develop an API for inventory processing that requires access to a specific blob within the retail store storage account for three months to include read-only access to the data.**

 **The application components must meet the following requirements:**